Benefits of Tadasana and How to Do It By Dr. Himani Bisht

 ‘Tadasana’ is derived from the Sanskrit word ‘tada’ meaning ‘palm’ or ‘mountain’ and ‘asana’ meaning ‘posture’ or ‘seat’.1,2

 The Tadasana symbolizes standing strong like a tree or a mountain.
 It is also called the mountain pose or palm tree posture.
 When one stands in tadasana, the vertebral column aligns correctly in its natural curves.
-This adds strength and stability to the spine and vertebra.
+This adds strength and stability to the spine and vertebrae.
 It is a basic pose of Yoga and forms the foundation of many standing yoga postures.
 Tadasana is a part of other asanas like the Suryanamanskar.1,2

 Also Read: Benefits of Kapalbhati and How to Do It By Dr. Ankit Sankhe